nkall/compactnumber/README.md

 This implementation should be considered best-effort.
 I hope to eventually add this functionality to the core `golang.org/x/text` repository (see [my proposal here](https://github.com/golang/go/issues/34989)).

+Note that the `Format` truncates the number to the nearest "whole number" on the relevant scale (1,999,999 becomes 1M), and fractional compact numbers (e.g. 2.5B) are currently not supported.
+However, it would be possible to add and I hope to do so at some point in the future.

 ## Usage
 ```
 import (